grantsrb/cogmtc/README.md

     "model_type": str
         the name of the model class that you wish to use for the training. i.e. "SimpleCNN"
+    "n_lstms": int
+        the number of LSTMs to use in the model type.
+This only applies for the NVaryLSTM and NSepLSTM variants.
+In the NVaryLSTM, the `n_lstms` arg determines how many LSTMs are chained together for the policy network.
+The language output is either off the output from the first or last LSTM in the chain.
+For the NSepLSTM model type, `n_lstms` creates a chain of `n_lstms`-1 LSTMs for the policy network and uses 1 LSTM for the language prediction which is used to select an embedding as additional input into the policy network's first LSTM.
     "lstm_lang": bool
         if true, and using numeral system, the language output will be done using an LSTM rather than a dense network.